zubairabid/zubairabid.github.io/projects.md

 4. **Interactive Linux Shell in C** October 2018

     Wrote a basic interactive Linux shell interpreter in C, supporting all basic commands like ls and cd, and process management procedures.
 [Link](https://github.com/zubairabid/course-shell)
+5. **Proxy Server in Python** April 2019

+    Made an HTTP web server that caches webpages, and implements authentication and blacklisting as part of my Computer Networks Assignment.
 5. **Basic Language Model and Tokenizer** September 2019

     Built an English Language Tokenizer to correctly identify numbers, email addresses, mentions, currency values, and more.
 Runs 5x faster than NLTK's default word_tokenize.

-    Made a basic n-gram language model, applied Kneyser-Ney Smoothing, and evaluated it.
+    Made a basic n-gram language model, applied Kneyser-Ney Smoothing, and evaluated it. [link](https://github.com/zubairabid/Parser_LM/)
 5. **Comparison of Image Classification techniques and Dimensionality reduction methods** November 2019

     As part of our Statistical Methods in AI course, analysed different techniques for Image Classification using various datasets.
-Also compared multiple dimensionality reduction methods (Eigenfaces, Fisherfaces, Resnet) to gauge the most effective.
+Also compared multiple dimensionality reduction methods (Eigenfaces, Fisherfaces, Resnet) to gauge the most effective. [link](https://github.com/zubairabid/SMAI_Assignment2)
 5. **Analysis of Gendered Pronoun Usage in Corporate Environments** April 2018

     Analysed an extension of the Enron email corpus to note patterns in usage of gender-neutral pronouns across social strata in a corporate environment [Link](https://github.com/zubairabid/LingoProject)